karmab/kubevirt_sprint_demo/README.md

 ## current issues

+- need to find the best HA name for master config... defaulting to first node is wrong
 - heketi admin secret type has to be changed to gluster.org/glusterfile, making default gluster storage class useless
 - custom build of the custom webconsole image  crashloops
 - same template fails to be deployed through template service broker. should leave in default project if old templating system will be used